knivier/HeckPed/README.md

 # HeckPed

-The Hack Pad journey
+The Hack Pad journey.
+Make sure you read the entire README and all its notes, it's all chronological (it's like a Journalplzreadme.md)

 ### BOM

-* Two capacitors of type 0.1uf (I will be purchasing this, no biggie)
+* Two capacitors of type 0.1uf (I will be purchasing this, no biggie), it's coming in this set: https://www.amazon.com/ALLECIN-Electrolytic-Capacitor-Assortment-Kit/dp/B0C1VBXCQM?sr=8-2
 * Four Switches of type Cherry Red 45cn
 * Four Keycaps (i dont care which type as long as they are White/Black and semi low profile [not chonky])
 * Two LED Diodes